danhermes/book_factory/output/outlines/book_outline.md

 - Outro: GPT Makes the Legal More Livable
 - Transition to Final Chapter: Setting the Stage for Future Transformation (Chapter Bridge)

-## Chapter 7: Chapter 7: Prompting AI Transformation - Beyond Tasks to Capabilities
+## Chapter 7: Prompting AI Transformation - Beyond Tasks to Capabilities

 - From Prompting to Platform Building (Introduction)
 - Evolving Prompts into Process Optimization